TobyQuality/fullstack_palautukset/osa2/osat2.6-2.10/README.md

-Front end for a simple phonebook app
+Front end for a phonebook app